Table of Contents

 • More reliable than 1st and 2nd generations.

-• More Smaller size
+• More Smaller sizes.

 • Produced less heat compared to previous generations.

-• Faster than vacuum tubes and Transistor based computers.
+• Faster than vacuum tubes and Transistor-based computers.

 • Lesser maintenance